nuclight/tkxgram/docs/db.md

 * TBD some way to encode chars prohibited in MQTT: U+0001..U+001F control characters, U+007F..U+009F control characters and "+" or "#"
   - may be ":\" and then \c[ and \x1b etc. like in Perl ?
 * other variants after initial dot are currently an error, reserved for future extension
+* probably URL-like percent-encoding is better, start with e.g. %i for Integer, %r for real, %25 if UTF-8 starts from %, and %U for base85 non-padded, %V for 1 byte pad, ...

+   base85 variant - exclude 0x7f and 10 chars:
+    0  1   2   3   4   5   6   7   8   9
+    sp "   #   $   '   +   /   \   {   }

+Data::DPath is essentially a small graph query language, just limited to tree and not many functions - so making somewhat generic for graph queries solves DPath support problem, too...

+what if no FS-like tree at all - just LDAP-like search on attributes like 'Telegram' & 'channel=...' & 'date>=...' ?

 LDAP:
 For example, an entry representing a person might belong to the classes "top" and "person".
 Membership in the "person" class would require the entry to contain the "sn" and "cn" attributes, and allow the entry also to contain "userPassword", "telephoneNumber", and other attributes.
 Since entries may have multiple ObjectClasses values, each entry has a complex of optional and mandatory attribute sets formed from the union of the object classes it represents.
 ObjectClasses can be inherited, and a single entry can have multiple ObjectClasses values that define the available and required attributes of the entry itself.
 A parallel to the schema of an objectClass is a class definition and an instance in Object-oriented programming, representing LDAP objectClass and LDAP entry, respectively.